VAT registration in Germany

 The requirement for VAT registration in Germany, as well as any other EU country, occurs under the following circumstances:

-Under the mentioned circumstances, business owners are obligated to pay VAT in Germany, which requires prior VAT registration.
+Under the mentioned circumstances, business owners are obligated to pay VAT in Germany, which requires prior German VAT registration.
 Alternatively, a special VAT OSS procedure can be used for intra-Community B2C transactions.
 For more information about VAT OSS, refer to our article – What is VAT OSS?
 However, it is crucial to note that this procedure does not cover goods storage, which requires local declarations to be filed.

 Intra-Community supply of goods vs. sales limit

 Effective from July 1, 2021, the e-commerce package was implemented, which included a new limit for mail-order sales in EU countries.
 Once this limit is exceeded, starting from the transaction that surpasses it, Polish sellers are obliged to pay VAT in the buyer’s country, and this requires prior registration for VAT.
+Moreover, from that day the VAT registration threshold Germany (and other UE countries) once had, are no longer valid.

 To find out more about the distance selling threshold, you can refer to our article – EU mail order sales limit.

-• Fragebogen – registration application
+• Fragebogen – registration application,

-• identity card
+• identity card,

 • confirmation of an active bank account,

-• confirmation of registration for EU VAT
+• confirmation of registration for EU VAT,

-It’s essential to note that the documents listed above are just examples of the necessary paperwork, and some of them may need to be translated by sworn or regular translators.
+It’s essential to note that the documents for registration listed above are just examples of the necessary paperwork, and some of them may need to be translated by sworn or regular translators.
 Our team of VAT Compliance specialists can assist you in obtaining a German VAT number.
 Don’t hesitate and schedule a free consultation today.

-Which German tax office should I choose to register for VAT?
+VAT registration process Germany - Which German tax office should I choose to register for VAT?

 Selecting a German tax office for VAT registration in Germany can be challenging or somewhat unconventional.
 This is because Polish companies must report to the specific office based on the initial letter of their company name.